Event Info

 Tea ceremony is always accompanied by sweets.
 Ginchakai is too, and many people look forward each year to the confections made specially for that year’s theme.
 For the first time this year, a sweet making event will be held for elementary school aged children so that they can become more familiar with Japanese culture.

-There are two types this year: drawing a pictures on crackers made by Matsuzaki Senbei, a long-standing confectionery in Ginza, and filling monaka wafers, a classic Japanese sweet, with red bean jam.
+There are two types this year: drawing a pictures on crackers made by Matsuzaki Senbei, a long-standing confectionery in Ginza, and filling monaka wafers,

 This will be an excellent chance for children to enjoy making confection and experience Japan’s food culture.
 Your participation is eagerly awaited.